ucsb-cs48-s20/project-s2-t3-slack-bot/docs/DEPLOY.md

 Your config variables should now look like this:
 ![Image of example config variables](images/heroku-config-vars-example.png)

+After setting up your config variables, go to the Deploy tab on Heroku and deploy your master branch.

 # Insert the following commands into your app